-The History of Woodside House
+The History of George Meehan House (formerly Woodside House)

 Woodside House was built as a private residence in the ‘Italianate’ style around 1865, when nearby White Hart Lane was a country lane winding towards the village of Tottenham.
 The house has been known by other names, including Westbury House and Earlham Grove House.
+In 2018, the house was refurbished and renamed George Meehan House (after the late Councillor George Meehan, a former leader Haringey Council).
+It now accommodates the Registrars' Department.

 Her son Thomas Bywaters Smithies (1817-1883), a publisher and campaigner for Temperance and the welfare of the ‘Working Man’, also edited “The British Workman”.
 The Tottenham Herald reported that: